Dublin, Republic of Ireland | Hybrid

 #li-hybrid #ij-hybrid

-The Bank of Ireland company culture prioritises work-life balance with an opportunity for flexible working, along with 25 days annual leave and excellent pension contributions.
-Family can mean different things to different people; we offer 6 months paid leave, an innovative fertility and surrogacy policy and working parent supports.
+The Bank of Ireland company culture prioritises work-life balance with a commitment to hybrid working, along with 25 days annual leave and excellent pension contributions.
+Family can mean different things to different people; we offer 6 months paid maternity leave, an innovative fertility and surrogacy policy along with working parent and carer supports.

-Your wellbeing is important to us; we have an employee assistance program, WebDoctor and financial wellbeing coaches available.
+Your health and wellbeing is important to us; we offer a substantial health insurance contribution, employee assistance program, WebDoctor and financial wellbeing coaches available.
 We also encourage and support staff to pursue educational and professional qualifications to grow and enhance your career!

 Key Competencies